Cullera

-Cullera (Spanish and Valencian: /es/) is a city and municipality of Spain located in the Valencian Community.
+/es/) is a town and municipality of Spain located in the Valencian Community.
 It is part of the province of Valencia and the Ribera Baixa comarca.
-The city is situated near the discharge of the river Júcar in the Mediterranean Sea.
+The town is situated near the discharge of the river Júcar (Xúcar) in the Mediterranean Sea.

 Geography

-Cullera is situated at the mouth of the Júcar river, 40 km from the capital of Valencia and 56 km from the international airport of Valencia aeropuerto de manises.
+Cullera is situated at the mouth of the Júcar river, 40 km from the capital of Valencia and 56 km from the International Airport of Valencia.

 Areas in Cullera and hamlets

 The parts and areas of Cullera are: